eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Given our grasp of state machines, the next challenge is **implementation**.

-To execute software on a target computer, it needs to be translated into the machine language understood by the hardware.
-This machine language specification is referred to as the Instruction Set Architecture (ISA) and varies depending on the target hardware processor, such as Intel or Apple silicon.
-Additionally, modern software relies on the host operating system to handle essential functions like memory management.
+Software needs conversion to the target processor's machine language (Instruction Set Architecture, ISA) for execution.
+This ISA varies across hardware (e.g., Intel vs. Apple silicon).
+Modern software also relies on the host operating system for memory management and other essentials.

 Ensuring functionality within a fragmented ecosystem of diverse hardware and operating systems is a major hurdle.
 Traditionally, software had to be compiled into native binaries for each specific target platform: